Flag of the Comoros: History

 The first official flag of Comoros was designed and adopted for local use in 1963 by Suzanne Gauthier, before Comoros gained its independence.
 It had a white crescent at upper hoist facing the fly, four stars in a diagonal, and used a 5:7 proportion with a green background.
 This design continued to be used after independence in 1975.

 The flag changed in 1975 under Ali Soilih.
 The crescent was moved and the stars were rearranged into a diamond.
 Two thirds of the flag became red and symbolized the regime's socialist ideology.
 This flag shares the design to that of the Soviet-era and post-1995 Belarusian flags.

 When Ahmed Abdallah returned to the presidency in 1978, the flag changed again.
 It returned to being completely green, with the crescent moving to the centre of the flag and the stars forming a line between its horns.
 Information about the proportions of this variant suggest either a 1:2, 2:3, or 3:5 ratio.

+A 1992–1996 era vintage flag; this includes a variant that featured tilted stars.

 With the adoption of a new constitution in 1992, the flag changed again, with the crescent and stars rotated to face upward rather than down and to the right.

 The adoption of yet another constitution changed the flag again in 1996, rotating the flag to face the fly and adding a white inscription to the lower hoist and another to the upper fly.
 The inscriptions are written in Arabic calligraphy with the former reading "Muhammed" and the latter reading "Allah".
 The proportions of this flag were reported to be 7:5 (1.4:1).
 This flag was changed by referendum in 2001 to the modern one.

 From 1996 until 2001, variants of the Comorian national flag supplied mainly by Annin Flagmakers contained the names "Muhammad" and "Allah" written out in longform.
 A similar flag using this design was flown outside the United Nations headquarters in 2000, which caught the attention of the Comorian ambassador, resulting in him rejecting the flag flown on display.